 Courage comes out of fear.
 A person cannot know true bravery until knowing fear.
-Now, there are healthy fears that keep us safe, but many fears actually hold us back and steal our joy.
+There are healthy fears that keep us safe, but many fears actually hold us back and steal our joy.
 Some fears may even slow our progress in pursing God’s will for our lives.

 So, what can we do?
 We can’t eliminate all of life’s uncertainties, but we can change our response.
 We can move from living stuck in fear to stepping out in courage and faith.
 What’s the key?
 A personal relationship with Jesus Christ.